After Wisdom Tooth Removal in Burbank

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
 Call the office if you have any questions.

 Nausea and Vomiting

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Dr. Margossian if you have any questions.
+Call Drs.
+Margossian or Pezeshkian if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Margossian.
+If not, they can be removed by Drs.
+Margossian or Pezeshkian.